axonops/documentation/docs/monitoring/grafana/grafana.md

 # Accessing AxonOps Metrics with Grafana

+## Generate API Token

-## Generate an API token with read-only permission to the clusters you wish to access
+Generate an API token with *read-only* permission to the clusters you wish to access.

 - Login to (https://console.axonops.com)[https://console.axonops.com]
 - Navigate in the left menu to API Tokens.